tanveerm176/FICS-Compose/README.md

-# FICS-Compose
+# FICS (Fixed Income for College Students)

+## Description
-FICS (Fixed Income for College Students) is an interactive Android app that functions as an investment simulation platform for the fixed income market.
+FICS is an interactive Android app that functions as an investment simulation platform for the fixed income market.
 Our target audience consists of young adults with a basic understanding of investing, as well as financial educators looking for engaging resources for their students.